akn264/HamAndArnyCode/README.md

 # HamAndArnyCode

-A place where Ham and Arny codee
+A place where Ham and Arny code
+Miscellaneous math and cs stuff